fmezou/lappdeploy/docs/lappdeploy_user_guide/log2mail.rst

 Description
 -----------
-This script is a `non-public script <Non-public script>`.
+This script is a :term:`non-public script <Non-public script>`.
 It sends a mail containing the current `lappdeploy` log messages.
 See `about_usage-syntax` for details about used syntax.